jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_spotlighttoday.md

 From the Spotlight Client, click **Monitor \| Spotlight Today** to open Spotlight Today for all monitored connections.

 {% include tip.html content="You can open Spotlight Today with a subset of all monitored connections.
-From the left Connections pane click on a custom view or connection type then click **Spotlight Today** from the display pane.
+From the left [Connections pane][enterprise_connect_display] click on a custom view or connection type then click **Spotlight Today** from the display pane.
 To open Spotlight Today for just one connection, right click on the connection in the Connections pane then click **Spotlight Today** from the display pane." %}

 ## About the Spotlight Today grid